ethereum/go-ethereum/cmd/signer/README.md

 * Geth relay
     - Geth should be started in `geth --external_signer localhost:8550`.
+* Geth checksum
+  - Currently, the Geth API:s use `common.Address` in the arguments to transaction submission (e.g `to` field).
+This type is 20 `bytes`, and is incapable of carrying checksum information.
+The signer uses `common.MixedcaseAddress`, which retains the original input.
+  - The Geth api should switch to use the same type, and relay `to`-account verbatim to the external api.

 * Wallets / accounts.
 Add API methods for wallets.